Hackdromeda/BugBrowser/README.md

 # MISSING from README:
 - Testimonials from **all** tiers of users
+- Add embedded video demonstration and screenshots
 - Explanation of life of security researcher and why this improves their lives **(work at home skill prize explanation)**
-- Explanation of how we dynamically get data (see section below)
+- Add/update explanation of how we dynamically get data (see section below)
 - Caching system for faster response time (see section below)
 - Challenges: ElementSelected, etc. (see section below)
 - Update Intents